codypearce/crypto-dca/README.md

 # Crypto DCA

 A simple Crypto DCA investment graph built with React, Recharts, and the CoinGecko API.
-The graph shows how much bitcoin, and the percent gained, one will have with equal investments over a period of time.
+The graph shows how much coin was accumulated, the percent gained, and amount gained, over a specific period of time when Dollar Cost Averaging.
+Check out [How to Build a Bitcoin DCA Chart with React and Recharts](https://www.consolelogs.dev/how-to-build-bitcoin-dca-chart-react-recharts/) to learn more.

 <p align="center" style="margin-bottom: 0px !important;">